lyz-code/blue-book/docs/linux_snippets.md

 stress --vm 1 --vm-bytes 1G --vm-keep -t 60s
 ```

-You can also stress io with `--io 4`, for example to spawn 4 workers.
+You can also stress:

+- io with `--io 4`, for example to spawn 4 workers.
+- hard drives with `--hdd 2 --hdd-bytes 1G` which will spawn 2 workers that will write 1G

 # [Get the latest tag of a git repository](https://stackoverflow.com/questions/1404796/how-can-i-get-the-latest-tag-name-in-current-branch-in-git)